-Do not call EGVV_CTR or EGQQ_CTR as a civilian ‘airliner’ – these positions are primarily for Military operations.
-UK FIS may be available on request/as coordinated with civilian area controllers (normally only above FL100).
+Do not call EGVV_CTR as a civilian ‘airliner’ – these positions are for Military operations.
+UK FIS may be available on request (normally only above FL100).

 The two main radio callsigns for Area controllers in the UK are:

 Always contact local ATC (DEL/GND/TWR/APP) where it is online.
-There are a number of APP positions that cover more than one airfield top-down:
+There are many APP positions that cover more than one airfield top-down:

-The location of these airports within our sectors are also marked on the diagrams in the next section.
+You can also see these airports on the sector maps in the next section.

 Liverpool (EGGP), Hawarden (EGNR), Isle of Man (EGNS), Blackpool (EGNH)